ruthbuena/Bamazon/README.md

-Bamazon

-In this repository, Bamazon has been built to allow users the ability to create and maintain a marketplace using Node.js and MySQL.
+Bamazon is an application that allows users to create and maintain an online marketplace using Node.js and MySQL.

 Part I - Customer View